 If you want to learn the specifics of teaching these basic commands step-by-step, we suggest you check out this training guide by Figo Pet Insurance.
 The earlier you start with your Pug, the easier the process will be – so don’t procrastinate!

-Socializing a Pug
+Socializing your Pug is essential

 The good news is that Pugs are naturally sociable and outgoing dogs.
 However, this does not mean they don’t need proper socialization training.
 Socializing is important because it teaches a dog how to properly interact with society.